vik-s/quartz/content/projects/youtube/Ways to swap money for time.md

 tentative title:
 ---

+We've all been there.
+When we have more things to do than time allows leading us to feel overwhelmed and stressed out.
+Time is a continuously depleted resource.
+We cant store it, we can't compound it.
+It is a use it or lose it kind of deal.

+Money compounds when invested properly.
+You can make more money by investing the time you have into developing your skills, or taking on more responsibility at work.
+You can use your time to relax, exercise or spend meaningful time with the people you care about - your friends and family.

 Reasons to pay for services.
 - you cant youtube everything, some things need an expert to get done
 - it may be beyond your current physical ability